aloksethi/website_content/content/post/vim.md

 ## variables
 `:let` will show all varaibles.`:echo <var name>` will show the specific variable. it will give error if the variable is not loaded.

+## settings
+`:set setting?` will show the value of that particular setting for example `:set foldmethod?` will tell the current fold method in use.